 Bright Future Recovery: Drug and Alcohol Detox in California

-At Bright Future Recovery in Hollister, CA (just south of San Jose and the Bay Area), we can help you outlast acute withdrawal through a personalized 7-to-10-day detox program.
+At Bright Future Recovery in Northern California (just south of San Jose and the Bay Area), we can help you outlast acute withdrawal through a personalized 7-to-10-day detox program.
 Our treatment can also lessen the severity of post-acute withdrawal after you graduate from our facility.